Visiting the Festival

 You can see a favourite author, join in a workshop or debate, enjoy a cuppa in the café, a beer or a wee dram in the bar, or simply park yourself on the grass (with or without a book) and soak up the atmosphere.

 We run three independent bookshops in the Book Festival village: one for adults, stocking thousands of titles, and the Baillie Gifford hildren's Bookshop in Charlotte Square Gardens, the biggest bookshop dedicated to children's books in the country.

 We also have a smaller bookshop on George Street where drop-in workshops take place.
 The bookshops stock titles by visiting authors plus a wide array of contemporary literature and books from Scottish publishers with all proceeds going directly back into the Book Festival.

-There are plenty of refreshments on site with our three cafés offering a variety of fairtrade hot and cold drinks, light snacks, yummy cakes and ice-cream plus a fully-licensed bar.
+There are plenty of refreshments on site with our cafés offering a variety of fairtrade hot and cold drinks, light snacks, yummy cakes and ice cream, plus fully-licensed bars.

-And we have a mini-festival called Unbound - it takes place in the Spiegeltent from 9pm until 11pm and offers authors the opportunity to try new approaches.
-You can expect a mix of literature, music, a good glass or two of the fine stuff and a few surprises.
-It is absolutely free, so come along one evening with some friends and soak up the atmosphere.
-The full programme will be announced in July.
+And we have a mini-festival called Unbound - it's a nightly literary cabaret which takes place in the Spiegeltent from 9pm until 11pm and offers authors the opportunity to try new approaches.
+You can expect a mix of performance, literature, music, spoken word, comedy and a few surprises.
+It is absolutely free, so come along one evening with some friends, grab a drink from the bar and soak up the atmosphere.

-Remember, entry to the Gardens is FREE and EVERYONE is welcome!
+Remember, entry to the Book Festival Village is FREE and EVERYONE is welcome!